Prebiotics For Dogs

 - Day 1 and 2: Feed approximately one-fourth of the new food mixed with three-fourths of current food.

 - Days 2 and 3: Mix half of the old food with half of the new food.

 - Days 4 to 6: Give your dog three-fourths of the new prebiotics-containing diet and one-fourth of its former chow.

 - Day 7: Begin feeding your dog 100 percent of the new product.

 Are Prebiotics Suitable for All Dogs?

 According to Dicke, prebiotics can be beneficial to nearly all dogs.
 “There are times during your pet’s life when dietary FOS may even have greater value,” she added.
 Dogs that may especially need the immunity boost of prebiotics include:

 - Dogs with certain chronic medical conditions

 - Older dogs that may suffer from decreased immune system function

-Consult with your veterinarian to see what he or she recommends.
-If your dog has a serious weight or medical condition, it might require a special veterinarian formula food to address its particular needs.
+Please consult with your veterinarian to see what he or she recommends.
+If your dog has a severe weight or medical condition, it might require a special veterinarian formula food to address its particular needs.